 On the island, Patrick received new clothes and the first real meal he had in months and was assigned to a beach defense unit.
 In the early morning of May 6, the Japanese launched an all-out attack on the island.
 It was on that day that Patrick became a Prisoner of War.
 The POWs remained on the island for two weeks before the Japanese brought barges in to transport the POWs to Bataan.

 The barges took the POWs to a point about 100 yards from the shore.
 At that point, the POWs jumped into the water and swam to shore.
-Once on shore, they were taken to a pier which had been damaged during the Battle of Bataan and filled the holes with pieces of concrete.
+Once on shore, they were taken to a pier that had been damaged during the Battle of Bataan and filled the holes with pieces of concrete.
 After they finished, they were ordered to form detachments of 100 men and ordered to march.

 Having heard from men who had escaped the march out of Bataan what it was like, they feared they would have the same experience.
 To their surprise, the POWs were not abused on the march and were marched at a reasonable rate.
 They marched up Dewey Boulevard in Manila to Bilibid Prison.
 The POWs remained at Bilibid until they were transferred to Cabanatuan #3.

 He remained at Camp 3 until it was closed and the POWs were sent to Cabanatuan #1 which originally held POWs who had fought on Bataan and taken part in the march out of Bataan.
-The POWs went out on daily work details or worked the camp farm.
+The POWs went out on daily work details or worked on the camp farm.
 The food they grew went to the Japanese.
 It is known that he went out on a work detail to Lipa Batangas.
 There, the POWs built runways and revetments with picks and shovels.
 In early October 1944, he and the other POWs at Lipa were sent to Manila for transport to Japan.

 The POWs were taken to the Port Area of Manila.
 When they arrived, the ship they were scheduled to sail on was not ready.
 Another ship, the Hokusen Maru, was ready to sail, but its POW detachment had not completely arrived.
 The Japanese switched Patrick’s detachment with the other detachment.
 Patrick was boarded onto the Hokusen Maru on October 1.
 The ship pulled out of port but dropped anchor near a buoy.